 - The church is definitely a place of encounter.
 When people have difficulty in life, they often find themselves in a church — and usually one that is designed to reach them.
 Think of the church service like the crowd in Jesus’ ministry.
 These were people who were into Jesus and his ministry.
 They supported it, and want to learn from it.
 It’s not just lights and music though.
 It is a small taste of heaven.
 The congregation gives us and those who do not know him yet the opportunity to encounter him in ways that aren’t always possible privately or in a small group.
 A good corporate service creates an atmosphere into which you can enter.

-- The church is a place of growth.
+- The church is a place of growth**.
 It is a place where people who are coming to know Jesus can be loved by His family.
-It is true that a church which is focused on reaching new people is not going to be as deep as a fellowship of only believers, but if we are as mature as we say we are, then we should be able to meet those deeper needs in other ways, while creating a community that welcomes lost people.
-When I go to church, I come to give and minister more than I come to receive.
+It is true that a church which is focused on reaching new people is not going to be as deep as a fellowship of only serious believers.
+This can be disappointing for serious believers because we want 'meat', but if we are as mature as we say we are, then we should be able to meet those deeper needs in other ways, while creating a community that welcomes lost people.
+When I personally go to church, I come to give and minister more than I come to receive.

 - The church is center of city transformation.
 It is a place where resources can be organized for the accomplishment of the purposes of God.
-This should be the prime feature of every church, and many churches function this way, but very few understand themselves explicitly in these terms.
+This should be the prime feature of every church, and some churches function this way, but very few understand themselves explicitly in these terms.
 The church is a launch pad for changing a community.
 A thousand people pooling their resources can do massively more than 10, or even many groups of 10.
 A lot is possible with the support of a large body of people because of the resources that are implied both in finances and connections.
-For example, it’s very hard for a single person or even small church to start a campus ministry.
-But a large church can easily start one.
-A church that is not visible is not influential.
-The visible church with its public meetings has the potential to make its presence felt in the larger community.
+For example, it’s very hard for a single person or even small church to start a campus ministry or a food bank.
+But a large church can easily start these kinds of things. *A church that is not visible has limited influence in the community.* The visible church with its public meetings has the potential to make its presence felt in the larger community.
 A church without meetings or with secret meetings, is, well, secret.